 If you’re adamant that you need a Premium theme, you can check out MyThemeShop where they have some free options of premium themes for you to work with.

 But, if I’d recommend starting off like I’ve done above, and making a proper investment in a theme further down the line when you have some content to work with.

-Recently I reviewed all of the big-players in Email Marketing for Matt Woodward and I found one epic thing:
+When I reviewed all of the big players in Email Marketing for Matt Woodward, I found one epic thing:

 You can start a mailing list for up to 2,000 people with MailChimp, and then when you’ve hit the 2000 limit, you can transfer the database for absolutely free to a different software.